-In summary, the novelty of our IM is twofold: we introduce to the classical IM the continuous spin values and an inertia factor.
+In summary, the novelty of our IM: we introduce an inertia factor to the classical IMwith continuous spin values to the study of the critical climate change problem.
 These mathematical additions prepare us to study real-world Arctic sea ice dynamics while keeping the computational complexity tractable.

 Data description